 In order to meet the academic entry requirements for this programme you should have a minimum 2:1 undergraduate degree with a final mark of at least 60% or above in the UK marking scheme.
 If you are still studying you should be achieving an average of at least 60% or above in the UK marking scheme.

-You will be admitted on the basis of your academic ability, together with recommendations from academic referees, and usually following an interview.
+You will be admitted on the basis of your academic ability, together with recommendations from academic referees.
 Places on the programme are limited and early applications are strongly encouraged.

 You will be asked to submit the following documents in order for your application to be considered: